 - 8 ounces cream cheese, use the block/brick type, not whipped, softened

-- 1/2 small carrot, peeled and roughly chopped
+- 1/2 small carrot, roughly chopped

 - 1/4 cup green onions, thinly sliced